 Why should the stalwarts of consulting reinvent themselves?

 As the equations have started changing in large companies as well, an impending disruption is a matter of time.
 In fact, what’s at state is a big, fat opportunity, here’s why:

-One, the number of companies that fall into the small and medium spectrum is enormous.
-Entrepreneurship is at its flourishing best and the business opportunity of serving this segment is one that cannot missed.
+One, the number of companies that fall into the small and medium-spectrum is enormous.
+Entrepreneurship is at its flourishing best and the business opportunity of serving this segment is one that cannot be missed.

 The second important call for change comes from the fact that an alternative ecosystem, that of independent consultants and more boutique firms, that is brewing alongside.
 If the consulting biggies refuse to adapt fast, the opportunity will belong to smaller units of expertise including the independent consultants.

-Traditional consulting companies have their claim with their top notch research capabilities.
-But technologies like Big data and Analytics technologies is invading this space a big way.
-The edge might be lost soon, unless traditional consulting makes way for disruption.
+Traditional consulting companies have their claim with their top-notch research capabilities.
+But technologies like Big data and Analytics technologies are invading this space a big way.
+The edge might be lost soon unless traditional consulting makes way for disruption.

 Are we seeing the early signs of this disruption already?

-Though disruption in consulting is just in the making, but the indicators and manifestations of disruption are loud.
+Though disruption in consulting is just in the making, the indicators and manifestations of disruption are loud.
 Today’s on-demand economy is pushing consulting to transform into new and robust ways.
 It wouldn’t be long before we see new strategies and practices taking shape.
-Until then, we will continue to witness the market of independent consultants flourish hand in hand with the on-demand economy.
+Until then, we will continue to witness the market of independent consultants flourish hand in hand with the open talent economy.